cpfaff/mspm/README.md

 ## Code-Styling

-The `yspm` R package also installes the styler package and thus allows you to easily check and correct your source code to follow the tidyverse style guide which you can find [here](https://style.tidyverse.org/).
+The `yspm` R package also installs the styler package and thus allows you to easily check and correct your source code to follow the tidyverse style guide which you can find [here](https://style.tidyverse.org/).
 Just issue the command `standardize_project_code()` when with an enabled project and it will run the linter across all the R code files it can find.
-This correct e.g. lines which are to long, replaces equal character for assignement agains the arrow and ensures correct spacing around parentheses and operators.
+This correct e.g. lines which are to long, replaces equal character for assignment again the arrow and ensures correct spacing around parentheses and operators.